-- 137. The DMO uses electronic file transfers for the provision of end-of-day prices, positions and weekly turnover reports.
-Data are transferred over a secure file transfer protocol system, known as GiltSWAN SFTP.
-All GEMMs (and IDBs) must install and maintain/upgrade their systems in order to be able to transmit sensitive data in a secure, accurate and timely fashion, in the prescribed format. - Each GEMM and IDB is issued with a unique username and SSH encryption key for logging on to the system, which can be renewed periodically.
+136. The DMO uses electronic file transfers for the provision of end-of-day prices, positions and weekly turnover reports.
+Data are transferred over secure file transfer protocol (SFTP) systems, known as GiltSWAN for prices and GemmData for positions and turnover.
+All GEMMs (and IDBs) must install and maintain/upgrade their systems in order to be able to transmit sensitive data in a secure, accurate and timely fashion, in the prescribed format.

+137. Each GEMM and IDB is issued with a unique username and SSH encryption key for logging on to the system, which can be renewed periodically.
 Personnel transmitting the data should always ensure that they are using the most up-to-date version of the software and that they send the correct file by the specified time deadline.
 Files are acknowledged as 'received' by the DMO, before being scanned for formatting/content errors.
 Any errors found will generate an error message, which is sent back to the GEMM's chosen e-mail address(es).
-Any such error messages should be heeded and acted upon, and where necessary a corrected file retransmitted as soon as possible. - 139.
-Whilst the DMO's system can screen for errors in the formatting, and to a certain extent, the content of these files, it is the responsibility of each GEMM and IDB to ensure that the transmission of their files is (a) timely, (b) comprehensive, and (c) wholly accurate.
-Any errors or omissions will affect the integrity of the data in the system. - 140.
-Any queries regarding operation of the GiltSWAN SFTP reporting system should be addressed to the DMO's dealing desk.
+Any such error messages should be heeded and acted upon, and where necessary a corrected file re-transmitted as soon as possible.

+138. Whilst the DMO's system can screen for errors in the formatting, and to a certain extent, the content of these files, it is the responsibility of each GEMM and IDB to ensure that the transmission of their files is (a) timely, (b) comprehensive, and (c) wholly accurate.
+Any errors or omissions will affect the integrity of the data in the system.

+139. Any queries regarding operation of the SFTP reporting systems should be addressed to the DMO's dealing desk.
 A document detailing the exact formatting of GEMM files is attached at Annex B of this publication.